-regularly communicating with the student and their parents/carers where appropriate convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.
+- regularly communicating with the student or students and their parents/guardians/carers where appropriate - convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.

-You should contact MACS' Student Wellbeing Information Line (9267 0228) for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.
+You should contact the MACS Regional General Manager for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.

 Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the Principal of St Augustine's to ensure that students are supported throughout interviews at the school.
-For more information on this topic, refer to School Guidelines 2.19a: Police and DHHS Interview Protocols.
+For more information on this topic, refer to School Guidelines: Police and DFFH Interview Protocols.